TheForgotensoul/Edith-Virtual-Assistant/README.md

                                 who are you / What does EDITH stand for / what is edith?

                 Time and Date:
-                Talk to EDITH : what time is it?or time , what is today date or simply date
+                Talk to EDITH : what time is it? / time , what is today date / simply date

                 Gives a system status:
                 Talk to EDITH : how are you? / System report / System Status

                 Math Question:
-                Talk to EDITH: do math/math
+                Talk to EDITH: do math / math

                 Do a google search :
                 Talk to EDITH: edith search / search